NanXiao/tracecore/_posts/2014-06-24-use-dtrace-to-diagnose-gdb-issues.md

     #define section_hash_lookup(table, string, create, copy) \
 	  ((struct section_hash_entry *) \
-	   bfd_hash_lookup ((table), (string), (create), (copy))) So until tracing here, I could see the root cause is `bfd_hash_lookup` return `NULL`, then gdb outputted "warning: Couldn't find general-purpose registers in core file".
+	   bfd_hash_lookup ((table), (string), (create), (copy))) So until tracing here, I could see the root cause was `bfd_hash_lookup` return `NULL`, then gdb outputted "warning: Couldn't find general-purpose registers in core file".

 I improved the DTrace script, and it was like this: